-Under California’s permanent paid sick time law: if you work as an employee in California for at least 30 days in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
+If you work as an employee in California for at least 30 days in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
 However, the law does not cover federal employees, certain state and municipal employees, and certain flight deck or cabin crew employees.

-Under California’s permanent paid sick time law: you earn 1 hour of sick time for every 30 hours worked, up to a maximum of 48 hours or 6 days per year.
+You earn 1 hour of sick time for every 30 hours worked, up to a maximum of 48 hours or 6 days per year.
 However, your employer may limit your use of paid sick time at 24 hours or 3 days in a year.

-Under both the permanent paid sick time law and the COVID-19 executive order, all covered workers are protected against being fired or punished for using or requesting their sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).
+All covered workers are protected against being fired or punished for using or requesting their sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).

 4) What if my work or my child’s school or daycare is closed for a health emergency?

-You cannot use your sick time under California’s permanent statewide paid sick time law because your work or your child’s school or day care is closed unless you would otherwise be able to use your sick time (for example, if you are sick or caring for a sick family member).
+You cannot use your sick time under California’s paid sick time law because your work or your child’s school or day care is closed unless you would otherwise be able to use your sick time (for example, if you are sick or caring for a sick family member).